benhammondmusic/flashcards/db/css-quiz.md

 - [ ] It can be used to quickly test local CSS overrides.
 - [ ] It reduces conflict with other CSS definition methods.

-#### Q63.Which W3C status code represents a CSS specification that is fully implemented by modern browsers?
+#### Q63.
+Which W3C status code represents a CSS specification that is fully implemented by modern browsers?

 - [ ] Proposed Recommendation
 - [ ] Working Draft